cs4372/ios-study-guide/concurrency/Threads-GCD/Threads-GCD.md

 ### Grand Central Dispatch (GCD)

-- The API responsible for managing your queues in the First-in First-out order
+- The API responsible for managing your queues in the First-in First-out order and to handle concurrent operations.

 Responsibility:
 - Create a queue